Network: CTV Television Network

 Producers Phil Hobel and Doug Leiterman had a happy knack for producing slick and often award-winning documentary series with a maximum of presentational flair.
 In their hands, even the most trivial piece of information became a triumph of style over substance.
-As the 1960s ended, they produced for CTV a series of one-hour specials called The Fabulous Sixties, with one episode covering each year of the decade.
+Leiterman had honed his production skills sharply as producer of the controversial CBC series This Hour Has Seven Days.
+As the 1960s ended, Phil and Doug produced for CTV a series of one-hour specials called The Fabulous Sixties, with one episode covering each year of the decade.

 The success of these specials prompted CTV to welcome Hobel-Leiterman’s next offering with open arms, and it too enjoyed considerable success on the network.
 Here Come The Seventies was a half-hour series that looked ahead at anticipated technological marvels and innovations, and did so with great flair and élan.
 The off-beat mood for each episode was set right from the opening credits, which featured a naked woman walking into a lake, to music provided by the Canadian group Syrinx.